mnr/writing-wip/hotmeal.md

 The puppet puts the meal back wherever it had appeared from.
 “It’s the AI.
 We can’t test it because we don’t have Dakota’s circuit and the telemetry from the meal is confused.
 We’re certain the AI tried to control things.
 The oven didn’t respond predictably, so the AI improvised.
 Somehow the AI decided it needed to open the gas valve.
 But the valve was already open.
 Dakota’s circuit gave the AI inaccurate information.”

 “The meal allowed the tank to discharge the entire volume of gas.
 But the AI made a mistake and it sparked an igniter.
-If we release these meals without understanding the risks, consumers won't trust Hestia or any of their products, let alone the ovens.”
+If we release these meals without understanding the risks, consumers won’t trust Hestia or any of their products, let alone the ovens.”

-"Maybe Dakota wasn't wrong," says Araci.
-"She may have been doing something unexpected, but that's the nature of people.
-If your product doesn't like that, maybe you ought to check your design?"
+“Maybe Dakota wasn’t wrong,” says Araci.
+“She may have been doing something unexpected, but that’s the nature of people.
+If your product doesn’t like that, maybe you ought to check your design?”

-"You and I agree on that," she says.
+“You and I agree on that,” she says.

 // ---